-Regulated markets and MTFs must also adopt regulations that govern information related to trading.
-Companies intending to trade on these marketplaces must undertake to provide the market with information concerning decisions and events that may influence share prices.
+information concerning decisions and events that may influence share prices.
 The reason for this is that all traders should have access to the same information.
 This is intended to create confidence in the market and protect investors.

-There are two regulated markets in Sweden: NASDAQ OMX Stockholm, which has a predominant position, and Nordic Growth Market (NGM).
-At year-end 2009, there were four MTFs in Sweden: First North, Nordic MTF, Burgundy and Aktietorget.
-Table 5 shows that the market value of NASDAQ OMX Stockholm was SEK 3 413 billion, or 99 per cent measured as the market value of the shares traded in Sweden.
+At year-end 2010 there were two regulated markets in Sweden82: NASDAQ OMX Stockholm, which has a predominant position, and Nordic Growth Market (NGM).
+There are four MTFs in Sweden: First North, Nordic MTF, Burgundy and Aktietorget.
+Table 5 shows that the market value of NASDAQ OMX Stockholm was SEK 4 230 billion, or 99 per cent measured as the market value of the shares traded on Swedish marketplaces.
 This is despite the fact that only 49 per cent of the public limited companies are listed on NASDAQ OMX Stockholm.
+The market value of NASDAQ OMX Stockholm increased by almost 24 per cent compared to 2009 as a result of a general increase in share prices during the year.
 Swedish shares can also be traded on certain overseas MTFs that have specialised in providing a marketplace for shares that are already listed on a stock exchange and thereby fulfil the listing requirements.

-The overwhelmingly majority of share trading in Sweden is conducted in electronic trading systems belonging to a stock exchange or MTF, but it is also possible to trade shares outside these systems.
+The overwhelming majority of share trading in Sweden is conducted in electronic trading systems belonging to a stock exchange or MTF, but it is also possible to trade shares outside these systems.
 A portion of the trading that takes place outside these systems is conducted in accordance with NASDAQ OMX Stockholm's regulations and is reported to NASDAQ OMX Stockholm as normal stock exchange transactions.
 The remainder of the trade conducted outside the system takes place directly between the buyer and the seller (a practice also known as OTC trading) and is not subject to the regulations of any marketplace.